zakaria-aabbou/Covid_19_topic_modeling/README.md

 In response to the COVID-19 pandemic, the White House and a coalition of leading research groups have prepared the COVID-19 Open Research Dataset (CORD-19).
 CORD-19 is a resource of over 52,000 scholarly articles, including over 41,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.

 With 52,000 articles available, it would be very challenging for someone who only wants to explore a particular topic to have to browse through all articles and find relevant documents.
 Therefore, in this kernel, I would like to implement an engine that allows viewers to explore different information related to COVID-19 based on the viewer’s topics of interest.
-These topics can range from: what do we know about COVID-19 risk factors? what do we know about virus genetics, origin, and evolution?, to what do we know about diagnostics and surveillance?, and so on .
+These topics can range from: what do we know about COVID-19 risk factors? what do we know about virus genetics, origin, and evolution?, to what do we know about diagnostics and surveillance?, and so on.

 ## Notebook content:
 Below is the breakout of this notebook: